“If you want others to be happy, practice compassion.

 If you want to be happy, practice compassion.” ~Dalai Lama

-Practicing random acts of kindness while expecting nothing in return except the good feelings that these acts provide is life-giving.
+Practicing random kindness while expecting nothing in return except the good feelings that these acts provide is life-giving.
 Below are 100 ways to “pay it forward” as the term has been coined.
 Some are simple and some might take you out of your comfort zone.
-At the end of your life, what better way to be remembered than that of a “kind” person.
+At the end of your life, what a better way to be remembered than that of a “kind” person.

 1. Pay for the person behind you at the drive thru.
 Whether it be a coffee or a whole meal.
 Make sure to stay anonymous and relay a friendly message to the person like “Have a nice day!” or “Spread kindness and pay it forward”.